-- Our Holy Father Pope Francis has continually spoken out urging us not to be afraid, to remain spiritually close to God and one another, to call on Mary, Mother of the Church, St. Joseph during this Holy Year of St. Joseph, and all the saints, and to remember those who are most in need, especially the poor, vulnerable and displaced members of the human family. - Pope Francis has also warned us that the sin of indifference can be a far more deadly virus than COVID-19.2 - Our Holy Father reminds all of us that we are not in control of situations like this pandemic that confront us - often without warning.
-Our job is to listen, pray, discern, stay close to the People of God, and decide without fear. - As baptized and confirmed Christians, we are called to accept humbly yet confidently the presence and power of the Holy Spirit in our lives.
+- Our Holy Father Pope Francis has continually spoken out urging us not to be afraid, to remain spiritually close to God and one another, to call on Mary, Mother of the Church, St. Joseph during this Holy Year of St. Joseph, and all the saints, and to remember those who are most in need, especially the poor, vulnerable and displaced members of the human family. - Pope Francis has also warned us that the sin of indifference can be a far more deadly virus than COVID-19. - Our Holy Father reminds all of us who are in positions of co-responsible leadership and service in the Church, that we are simply "altar servers" for the Holy Spirit.
+We are not in control of situations like this pandemic that confront us often without warning.
+Our job is to listen, pray, discern, stay close to the People of God, and decide without fear.